-I had no idea if this teacher planner would even be something I’d like using or not.
-I had tried the generic planners from Lakeshore Learning, and even Erin Condren’s teacher planner for two years.
-The price of EC’s planner is a bit high and I didn’t like that I couldn’t customize it.
+I had no idea if this teacher planner would even be something I’d like to use or not.
+I had tried the generic planners from Lakeshore Learning and even Erin Condren’s teacher planner for two years.
+The price of EC’s planner is a bit high, and I didn’t like that I couldn’t customize it.
 So I decided to make my own.

 I ended up LOVING my planner.
 I used it consistently all year (which was a first for me).
 This year I updated the look (and added a chevron teacher planner) to make it stylish while adding more space for writing.
 Check it out!

 The binder is from Staples.
 It’s a Martha Stewart Discbound Notebook.
-Instead of having my pages bound, I can add/remove pages at any time, and reuse this notebook base every year.
+Instead of having my pages bound, I can add/remove pages and reuse this notebook base every year.
 To use the Arc disc system, you need the hole punch.
 It’s cheaper on Amazon than it is at Staples.
 I also upgraded the disc size so that I could add more to my planner.
-The outside of the notebook ended up getting dirty easily, but I was able to quickly clean it up with a Mr. Clean Magic Eraser.
+The outside of the notebook ended up getting dirty easily, but I quickly cleaned it up with a Mr. Clean Magic Eraser.

 I printed all of the pages myself.
 I purchased 32 lb. paper to print on.
 It holds and prints better.
 I don’t have to worry about bleed-through with this paper – for printer ink or pens.
 I also found that when writing on 32 lb. paper with a pencil, it erases a lot better than regular paper.

 I created 5 different “themes” for this planner.
 Each planner has around 297 pages – all depending on the theme.
-The best part is that every year I’ll upload the new calendars for you at no extra cost!
+The best part is that I’ll upload the new calendars for you every year at no extra cost!
 You just have to redownload.
 So it’s a one-time buy.
-To see my planners in my TpT store, click here.
+To see my planners in my shop, click here.

 * As an Amazon Associate, I earn from qualifying purchases through affiliate links.